RetroDECK/ES-DE/THEMES.md

     - Multiply each pixel's color by this color.
 For example, an all-white image with `<color>FF0000</color>` would become completely red.
 You can also control the transparency of an image with `<color>FFFFFFAA</color>` - keeping all the pixels their normal color and only affecting the alpha channel.
     - Default is `FFFFFFFF`
 * `filledPath` - type: PATH
     - Path to the "filled" rating image.
 Any aspect ratio is supported.
 Note that there is no explicit padding property, so to add spaces between each icon simply make the image content smaller on the canvas.
 The images should always be centered on the canvas or otherwise the filledPath and unfilledPath textures will not align properly for all rating values.
-Most common file extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common file extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
 * `unfilledPath` - type: PATH
     - Path to the "unfilled" rating image.
 Any aspect ratio is supported.
 Note that there is no explicit padding property, so to add spaces between each icon simply make the image content smaller on the canvas.
 The images should always be centered on the canvas or otherwise the filledPath and unfilledPath textures will not align properly for all rating values.
-Most common file extensions are supported (including .svg, .jpg, .png, and unanimated .gif).
+Most common file extensions are supported (including .svg, .jpg, .png, .webp and unanimated .gif).
 * `overlay` - type: BOOLEAN
     - Whether to overlay the filledPath image on top of the unfilledPath image.
 If this property is set to false, then the unfilledPath image will only be rendered to the right of the rating value cut position.
 This property is useful for avoiding image aliasing artifacts that could otherwise occur when combining some rating images.
 It can also help with avoiding some inconsistent fade-out animations.
     - Default is `true`